Romania in World War I: Battles on the Wallachian Plain

 On 23 November, Mackensen's best troops crossed the Danube at two locations near Svishtov.
 This attack caught the Romanians by surprise and Mackensen's army was able to advance rapidly towards Bucharest against very weak resistance.
 Mackensen's attack threatened to cut off half the Romanian army.
 In response, the Romanian Command prepared a counter-offensive known under the name of the Battle of the Argeș (part of the Battle of Bucharest) and designated the recently promoted General Constantin Prezan to lead it.
 The plan envisaged the checking of the advance of the German Ninth Army from the north and north-west, as well as the encirclement and annihilation of the German-Bulgarian-Turkish units deployed south-east of Bucharest.
 It was a bold undertaking, using the entire reserves of the Romanian army, but it needed the cooperation of Russian divisions to contain Mackensen's offensive while the Romanian reserve struck the gap between Mackensen and Falkenhayn.
 However, the Russian army would not endorse the plan and did not support the attack.

 On 1 December, the Romanian army went ahead with the offensive along the Argeș and Neajlov rivers.
 Initially, the Romanians experienced success, taking a large number of prisoners, however Mackensen was able to shift forces to deal with the sudden assault and Falkenhayn's forces responded with attacks at every point.
 Faced with the overwhelming superiority of the invading forces, the Romanian army, its ranks thinned from the previous actions, inferior in equipment and lacking Russian support, failed to check the enemy advance.
-Although it recorded numerous daring actions (among these the Prunaru Charge, in which the 2nd Roşiori Cavalry Regiment was almost wiped out), the Battle of Argeş ended unfavourably for the Romanian army.
+Although it recorded numerous daring actions (among these the Prunaru Charge, in which the 2nd Roșiori Cavalry Regiment was almost wiped out), the Battle of the Argeș ended unfavourably for the Romanian army.
 Within three days, the attack had been shattered and the Romanians were retreating everywhere.
 Bucharest was captured on 6 December by Falkenhayn's cavalry.
 General August von Mackensen was appointed as the "military governor" of the occupied territories of Romania.
 The Romanian Second Army made a fighting retreat to the Siret river, which had originally been fortified against the Russians and was facing the wrong direction, but nevertheless would end up proving invaluable, protected as it was by the impassable Danube Delta to the southeast and a flank in the Carpathians in the northwest.
 Fierce fighting took place in the Battle of Râmnicu Sărat between 22 and 26 December, with Mackensen's forces entering the town on 27 December.
 Around this time, the Russians began sending numerous reinforcements to Moldavia to prevent an invasion of southern Russia.
-Southern Romania, including Oltenia, Muntenia, Dobruja and southern Moldavia, was now in the hands of the Central Powers.
+Southern Romania, including Oltenia, Muntenia, Dobruja, and southern Moldavia, was now in the hands of the Central Powers.
 While retreating, the Romanians burnt stores of grain and destroyed oil wells to prevent them from being used by the Germans.